-In my most recent job, I was tasked with making our website load quicker, and through my work I was able to improve loading and rendering times by 10%.
+In my most recent job, I was tasked with making our website load quicker.
+Through my work I was able to improve loading and rendering times by 10%.
 I understand that you are looking for someone with knowledge of back-end technologies as well.

 I have spent my free time learning Ruby on Rails over the last few months, which I believe would be useful in this role.
 I would love the opportunity to use my skills for this position.

-This answer is effective because the candidate has briefly mentioned specific tools they have used, and they have given an example from their last job about how they used those tools to have a measurable impact on the business.
+This answer is effective because the candidate has briefly mentioned specific tools they have used.
+They have also given an example from their last job about how they used those tools to have a measurable impact on the business.

 Example #3: Accountant